Table of Contents

 Karma yoga is one of the four classical schools of yoga alongside Jnana (knowledge or self-study), Bhakti (devotion) and Raja (meditation), each offering a path to moksha (spiritual liberation) and self-realization.

-Derived from the Sanskrit term for “action”, karma is understood by both Hindu and Buddhist traditions to be the sum of a person’s deeds in past, present and future states of existence.
+Derived from the Sanskrit term for “action,” both Hindu and Buddhist traditions understand karma to be the sum of a person’s deeds in past, present, and future states of existence.
 In yoga, karma is known as the path of action, or selfless service towards others.
+People consider Karma yoga one of the most practical and effective means of spiritual development.

 4.What is Raja Yoga

 In Sanskrit, the word raja translates as king, chief, or royal.
-Thus, raja yoga is considered to be the best path to attaining the highest state of yoga—samadhi or enlightenment.
+Thus, Raja Yoga is considered to be the best path to attaining the highest state of yoga, samadhi or enlightenment.
 It refers to both the highest goal of yoga and the meditation practices used to attain this goal.
 Swami Vivekananda describes this internal meditative practice as a path towards mastering the whole universe.
-He writes, “Raja-Yoga proposes to start from the internal world, to study internal nature, and through that, control the whole—both internal and external.”
+He writes, “Raja-Yoga proposes to start from the internal world, to study internal nature, and through that, control the whole, both internal and external.”

-8 Stages of Yoga
+Join Now!Eight Stages of Yoga

 Generally, the Yoga process is described in eight stages (ashtanga-yoga, “eight-membered Yoga”).
 The first two stages are ethical preparations.
 They are yama (“restraint”), which denotes abstinence from injury falsehood, stealing, lust, and avarice; and niyama (“discipline”), which denotes cleanliness of body, contentment, austerity, study, and devotion to God.